 ‘To Time’ by Sylvia Plath is a fourteen-line sonnet that conforms to the pattern made famous by William Shakespeare.
 It made up of three quatrains, or sets of four lines, and one concluding couplet or set of two rhyming lines.
 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and it is written in iambic pentameter.
 This means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

-As is common in Shakespeare’s poems, and which occurs here as well, the last two lines are a rhyming pair, known as a couplet.
+As is common in the poetry of Shakespeare, and which occurs here as well, the last two lines are a rhyming pair, known as a couplet.
 They often bring with them a turn or volta in the poem.
 They’re sometimes used to change speakers, answer a question posed in the previous twelve lines, or shift the perspective in some crucial way.